 Trek from Tuli kharka to Lukla

-Day 16: Fly from Lukla to Kathmandu (transfer to Hotel)
+Fly from Lukla to Kathmandu & transfer to the Hotel

 Transfer to International Airport for final departure

 - Arrival & Departure: Airport - Hotel transfers – Airport (Pick Up and Drop).

 - Hotel Accommodation In Kathmandu: 3 nights hotel in Kathmandu on bed & breakfast Basis-Double Room.

 - Welcome Dinner: One Welcome Dinner in tourist standard restaurant in Kathmandu with Office’s Staffs.

-- Permit: Expedition Royalty and permit of Nepal Government to climb Mera Peak, National park & TIMS permit, conservation entry fee.
+- Permit: Expedition Royalty and permit of Nepal Mountaineering Association (NMA) to climb Mera Peak, National park & TIMS permit, Makalu-Barun National park entry fee.